MSU-Libraries/storcli-doc/README.md

 ### Reducing the CC Impact
 Rather than disabling CC, you can lower the impact it has by:
  * Less frequent checks.
- * Checking only one virtual disk (e.g. RAID) at a time instead of all of them sequentually.
+ * Checking only one virtual disk at a time instead of all of them sequentually.
  * Lower the rate at which it performs its check.
 ```
 # Set the CC to scan virtual disks sequentially once every 30 days